JamesTsay-12/blog-site/_posts/2025-10-31-Investor-Personalities.md

 - Suits seasoned professionals who enjoy finance as a hobby.
 - Not ideal for retirees or those needing steady income.

-**Example:** Warren Buffett — opportunistic allocator with discipline and patience.
+**Example:** Warren Buffett: an opportunistic allocator with discipline and patience.

 **Watch out for:** Over-analysis.
 Timing can feel logical until emotions take over.